rust-lang/docs.rs/README.md

 ### Changing the build environment

-To make a change to https://github.com/rust-lang/crates-build-env and test that it works on docs.rs, see https://github.com/rust-lang/docs.rs/wiki/Making-changes-to-the-build-environment.
+To make a change to [the build environment](https://github.com/rust-lang/crates-build-env) and test that it works on docs.rs, see [the wiki](https://github.com/rust-lang/docs.rs/wiki/Making-changes-to-the-build-environment).

 ### Contact